ERC Consolidator Grant (CoG)

 Please use the documents below to help you when writing your proposal.

-The ERC has some very useful instructional videos (right at the bottom of their page), especially the following two:
+The ERC has some very useful instructional videos (under "Interested to learn more?" towards the bottom of their page), especially the following two:

 Tips and instructions for each part of the proposal.